Hollywood Rationality

 The Hollywood-Rationalist Spock says something like: "our probability of survival if we go into that nebula is 2.234%".
 Then Kirk says to go into it anyway, and nine episodes out of ten, the Enterprise is fine!
 Clearly he knew something Spock didn't.

-Kirk doesn't survive despite irrationality; on the contrary, because he survives, his choice must've been pretty rational.
+Kirk doesn't survive despite irrationality; on the contrary, because he survives so reliably, you can see that his choices are pretty rational.

 Rationality is about winning.
 It's making the decision that saves the Enterprise; the decision with the greatest chance of success, whatever you mean by "success", and no matter if you don't have an exact idea of the numbers involved.